raymondworkshop/raymondworkshop/README.md

-Hi, I'm _muyun, a Systems Analysis.
+Hi, I'm _muyun, a Computer Engineer & Scientist, and Product Manager.
 I like problem solving, and reading.

 I write at [blog.reader](https://muyun.github.io/).
 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@gmail.com.
 I’d be happy to hear from you.
 I am also available for project consulting, reach out if you'd like to chat.